Gain > Train > Retain

 Give me a young people’s small group and I’ll run with it, but stick me in a corner office with the job of keeping accurate accounts of the church’s finances and it’ll feel like solitary confinement, I’ll drag my feet.

-Rather than tell people of the ministry ‘gaps’ that need filling, try sitting down with them and talk about where their passions are.
+Rather than tell people of the ministry ‘gaps’ that need filling, try sitting down with them and talking about where their passions are.

 If not, you will have to recruit with compulsion or guilt.
 Volunteers recruited like this are not only likely to quit their work at the church; they are also likely to leave the church altogether.

-I remember when I was the worship leader for a small church in Leeds, England.
-I had so much trouble trying to motivate my drummer.
+I remember when I was the worship leader for a small church in the UK, I had so much trouble trying to motivate my drummer.
 He would turn up late for practices and generally didn’t seem interested at all.

-That changed one day when I offered an opportunity to play guitar.
-That same guy lit up with enthusiasm and the next was the first to turn up to rehearsals.
+That changed one day when I offered him an opportunity to play guitar.
+That same guy lit up with enthusiasm and was the first to turn up to rehearsals.

 9. Invite People Personally